rylativity/pyspark-deltalake-minio/README.md

 - Run `docker-compose up -d` (this will start a Spark cluster and a Jupyter Notebook server with PySpark and Delta Lake dependencies installed, as well as a Minio (S3) instance.
 It will also launch an initialization container for Minio, which will create a bucket called 'test' and a Minio service account for use with PySpark.)
 - Navigate to http://localhost:8888 in your browser to find jupyter
 - Follow sample notebooks to get started, connect to the Spark cluster with Pyspark, and perform some basic PySpark and Delta Lake operations
+- Spark jobs can be submitted as "applications" (i.e. non-interactive python scripts).
+A ready-to-run example is provided in the jupyter/notebooks folder.
+To trigger the application, run `docker-compose exec jupyter python sample_spark_app.py` from outside the container, or `python sample_spark_app.py` from inside the container.
+The application will write a Delta Lake table to object storage in the Minio container (which you can confirm through the Minio UI).
 - If you want to use additional local data (e.g CSVs, JSON, etc), drop the files in the data folder (this folder is bind-mounted to all Spark/PySpark containers at /data inside each container)
 - You can find the Spark UI at http://localhost:8080
 - You can find the Minio UI at http://localhost:9090 (username and password can be found in the docker-compose.yml environment variables for the minio service)